aidanchsu2/Gaussian-Process-Resonance-Search/README.md

 ```
 python -m gp --help
 ```
+There are many sub-commands each with their own options.
+The `typer` package is used to provide a pretty-printed and detailed help message that you are encouraged to explore.

 ### In an notebook
 Below are a few example cells with the output omitted for brevity.